 This outfitter in southeast British Columbia offers hunts for 11 different big game species, being elk, bighorn sheep, mountain goat, Shiras moose, mule deer, whitetail deer, black bear, mountain lion, bobcat, lynx and wolf – a true multi species bonanza (there is no better place that BC for multi-species hunts)!
 They will work with you in terms of style of hunting, and will use horses, hiking, ATVs and 4x4s – whatever works for you.
 You can stay in spike cabins or wall tents and even in smaller tents on some extreme hunts.

 ELK (includes 1 Mule Deer or Whitetail)

-The Kootenay Region has the highest population of Elk in British Columbia.
-You are only allowed to harvest Bull Elk that have a minimum of six (6) points or better on one side.
-Bulls range from 270 to 350.
+This outfitter hunts the Kootenay Region, which has the highest population of elk in British Columbia.
+You are only allowed to harvest bulls that have a minimum of six (6) points or better on one side.
+Bulls range from 270” to 350”.
 Hunting the rut is one of the most exhilarating experiences.
-The sound of bugling bulls keeps is what draws most of us back, year after year.
+The sound of bugling bulls is what draws most hunters back, often year after year.